HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Network results and performance

-Fig.~\ref{fig:cornerplot} shows the difference between the predicted values and ground truths for the seven parameters, as well as correlations between them.
-In the bottom row there are the normalized histograms, and above the 2D correlations distribution with 1$\bar{\sigma}$ (solid line) and 2$\bar{\sigma}$ (dotted line) contours.
-We find no strong correlation, not even between typically degenerate quantities such as ellipticity and external shear.
-By comparing to Fig.~7 of \citetalias{schuldt21a}, where the plotting ranges of the SIE parameters are kept the same for an easier comparison, we find generally a better performance on the Einstein radius but with the same kind of diamond-shaped 2$\bar{\sigma}$ contour.
+Figure~\ref{fig:cornerplot} shows the difference between the predicted values and ground truths for the seven parameters, as well as correlations between them.
+We find no strong correlations, not even between typically degenerate quantities such as ellipticity and external shear.
+By comparing to Fig.~7 of \citetalias{schuldt21a}, where the plotting ranges of the SIE parameters are kept the same for ease of comparison, we find a generally better performance on the Einstein radius but with the same kind of diamond-shaped 2$\bar{\sigma}$ contour.
 On the other hand, the scatter on the lens mass center is slightly larger with the presented ResNet.
-This is most likely because of our newly introduced random $\pm 3$ pixel shift for the final mocks to ensure that the network predicts the lens mass center instead of the image center, such that we cannot directly compare the performance on the lens center here.
-Instead, Fig.~\ref{fig:comparison} directly shows the much better performance on the lens center of the ResNet compared to the CNNs in \citetalias{schuldt21a} (Fig.~8 and Fig.~10).
-Given the numerous changes between these networks by introducing new parameters through the external shear, the uncertainty prediction, the change in the network architecture and the addition of Poisson noise in the simulations, it is difficult to interprete the differences in performance.
-Since the ResNet has a much more complex task of additionally predicting the external shear and uncertainties for each parameter, which it does overall well, this is definitely the more powerful network.
+This is most likely because of our newly introduced random $\pm 3$ pixel shift for the final mocks, which was implemented to ensure that the network predicts the lens mass center instead of the image center, but means that we cannot directly compare the performance on the lens center here.
+Instead, Fig.~\ref{fig:comparison} reveals the much improved performance on the lens center of the ResNet compared to the CNNs in \citetalias{schuldt21a} (Fig.~8 and Fig.~10).
+Given the numerous changes between these networks by introducing new parameters through the external shear, the uncertainty prediction, the change in the network architecture, and the addition of Poisson noise in the simulations, it is difficult to interpret the differences in performance.
+As the ResNet has the much more complex task of additionally predicting the external shear and uncertainties for each parameter, which it does well overall, this is definitely the more powerful network.